themix-project/themix-gui/.github/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for a Numix product/project, including completely new features/designs and minor improvements to existing features/designs.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Please try not to deviate away from the predefined issue template's format as doing so will delay the review of your issue.
+Try not to deviate away from the predefined issue template's format as doing so will delay the review of your issue.

 #### Before Submitting An Enhancement Suggestion